-The LPA is a legal document which allows a person who is at least 21 years of age ('donor'), to voluntarily appoint one or more persons ('donee(s)') to make decisions and act on his behalf should he lose mental capacity one day.
-A donee can be appointed to act in the two broad areas of
+The LPA is a legal document which allows a person who is at least 21 years of age ('Donor'), to voluntarily appoint one or more persons ('Donee(s)') to make decisions and act on his/her behalf if he/she loses mental capacity one day.
+A Donee can be appointed to act in the two broad areas of

 Infographic summary on How to Make an LPA

 You are also encouraged to make an Advance Care Plan (ACP), and appoint your Donee as your Nominated Healthcare Spokesperson.
 More information on ACP can be found

 OPG has extended the LPA Form 1 application fee waiver for Singapore Citizens to